privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 *   System metrics are supported, such as CPU resource utilization, and server specific business metrics.
 These metrics are predefined in the system, instrumented into the code by the privacy sandbox developers.
 *   Metrics are either non-noised or have noise added.
 *   There is a subset of metrics that are sensitive and may reveal information about user activity or which might give the ad tech running a server an unfair advantage.
 These metrics are noised using differential privacy.
-*   Other metrics do not have noise added, but are aggregated by OpenTelemetryfor performance reasons, before being published.
+*   Other metrics do not have noise added, but are aggregated by OpenTelemetry for performance reasons, before being published.

 ## Code references